德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

 • Yes.
-Just -- what I would tell you is depreciation, the way we depreciate equipment is over 5 years.
+Just -- what I would tell you is depreciation, the way we depreciate equipment is over five years.
 Buildings is much longer, usually they average about 30 years or so.
-But consider that that equipment lasts a lot longer than 5 years, right?
-We have factories today that are running on 50 years-plus.
-And some of that has upgraded equipment.
-But broadly speaking, that equipment lasts for decades, not the 5 years where we depreciate it.
+But consider that that equipment lasts a lot longer than five years, right?
+We have factories today that are running on 50 years plus.
+And some of that has had upgraded equipment.
+But broadly speaking, that equipment lasts for decades, not the five years where we depreciate it.
 So it's probably an unfair comparison to try to put the 300 benefit next to the depreciation and expect an offset in the short term.

 • I would suggest you think of it from a cash standpoint.
 We're investing that CapEx.
 It's cash.
-Forget about the depreciation, is -- CapEx is what we're investing.
+Forget about the depreciation, it's -- CapEx is what we're investing.
 That's going to enable growth by adding that internal capacity, which, as Dave alluded to earlier, that is geopolitically dependable capacity.
-We're putting as many as 4 fabs in Sherman, 2 in Richardson, 2 in Lehi in Utah.
+We're putting as many as four fabs in Sherman, two in Richardson, two in Lehi in Utah.
 And then assembly test facilities in Asia, primarily Malaysia and Philippines, for example.
-So that's going to put us in a really great position to grow the topline for a long time.
-And then what happens there is that that yields a lot of operating cash for our company that then we can either redeploy or return to the owners of the company after those investments.
+So that's going to put us in a really great position to grow the top line for a long time.
+And then what happens there is that that yields a lot of operating cash for the company that then we can either redeploy or return to the owners of the company after those investments.

 • Dave Pahl - Head of IR & VP